eafit-apolo/apolo-users/docs/source/software/applications/bayescan/bayescan-2.1/index.rst

 We were comparing the build-in version and our builded version described in this entry.
 As input, we use one of the included tests of **BayeScan** source.

-Sbatch-slurm script for build-in version test:
+sbatch script for build-in version test:

 .. literalinclude:: src/sbatch
      :language: bash